wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 **Guiding Question**

-Unit-variance white noise $w(n)$ is passed through the stable causal filter
+An acoustic engineer wants a simple statistical model of late reverberation in a room.
+Each new sound sample contains an independent unit-variance excitation $w(n)$ plus $80\%$ of the previous reverberant sample, so $x(n)=0.8x(n-1)+w(n)$.
+Equivalently, the room is modeled by the stable causal filter

 $$H(z)=\frac{1}{1-0.8z^{-1}}.$$

-Without simulating the system, determine the output mean, PSD, autocorrelation, and variance.
-Why does a flat-spectrum input become a lowpass, strongly correlated output?
+Before deploying a simulator, what mean, PSD, autocorrelation, and steady-state variance should the engineer expect for the reverberant sound?
+Explain physically why memoryless, flat-spectrum excitation becomes a lowpass, strongly correlated signal after propagating through this room model.

 The previous section tells us how to describe the input, but not yet how an LTI system transforms its second-order statistics.